Tossan99/breed-chooser/README.md

 ### Responsiveness

-- All pages has been riorously tested from 470px width and up.
+- All pages has been rigorously tested for responsiveness from 470px width and up.
-- No images are stretched or pixelated
+- No images are stretched or pixelated.
 - No element owerlap eachother

 ### Validator testing